Curtain falls on Germany’s ‘golden decade’ of growth | Malay Mail

-FRANKFURT Jan 15 — German economic growth plummeted in 2019, official data is expected to show today, stoking renewed debate about how to use fiscal surpluses to boost gross domestic product.
+FRANKFURT AM MAIN, Jan 15 — German economic growth plummeted in 2019, official data showed today, providing fresh ammunition for debate about how to use fiscal surpluses to boost gross domestic product.

-After 1.5 per cent expansion in 2018, last year’s figure should come out around 0.5 per cent, the Bundesbank central bank and leading economic think-tanks have forecast.

-“The fat years are over, at least when it comes to growth,” ING bank economist Carsten Brzeski told AFP, predicting “probably the weakest annual growth rate since 2013.”
+Europe’s powerhouse expanded just 0.6 per cent last year, compared with 1.5 per cent in 2018, federal statistics authority Destatis said in preliminary figures.

+“Growth momentum ebbed significantly” last year, Destatis expert Albert Braakmann told reporters at a Berlin press conference.

+But the office also noted that 10 successive years of growth had made for the longest expansion since German reunification in 1990.

-“The golden decade Germany has seen for growth is gradually coming to an end,” agreed Holger Schmieding of Berenberg bank.
+Looking ahead, “the golden decade Germany has seen for growth is gradually coming to an end,” said Holger Schmieding of Berenberg bank.

 Trade conflicts, political upsets such as Brexit, slowing global growth and a near-unprecedented rate of change in the car industry have all weighed on Germany’s manufacturing backbone in recent years.